LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 rails generate controller main
 ```

-If our MainController looks like this:
+We can then program our controller like this:
 *app/controllers/main_controller.rb*:
 ```
 class MainController < ApplicationController